 \ ˈe-fi-kə-sē \ noun; the ability to produce a desired result or effect.

-"Although the efficacy of Dr. Swanson's homemade arthritis tonic was never scientifically verified, it was agreed that two or three doses made the county health fair a much more enjoyable experience."
+"The efficacy of Dr. Swanson's homemade arthritis tonic was never scientifically verified, But it was agreed that two or three doses made the county health fair a much more enjoyable experience."

 July Vocabulary Words